 Every ear is uniquely shaped to help optimize hearing.
-Custom earmolds from Professional Hearing Aid Service in Reston, Virginia, serve two purposes: to improve hearing aid performance and to protect the hearing of those who work in noisy environments.
+Custom earmolds from Professional Hearing & Balance Services in Reston, Virginia, serve two purposes: to improve hearing aid performance and to protect the hearing of those who work in noisy environments.
 If you are in need of custom earmolds, call or make an appointment online today.

 What are earmolds?